Sign In Register

 Healthcare Facilities12

-Ranburne has an average annual temperature of 61°F (16°C).
+Ranburne enjoys a temperate climate with an average annual temperature of 61°F (16°C).
 Winters average 43°F in January while summers reach 79°F in July.
-Annual precipitation is 53.5 inches.
-The area enjoys 304 sunny days per year.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 53.5 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 1,034 feet.

 Temperature